MatteoBattilana/WeatherView/README.md

 WeatherView is an Android Library that helps you make a cool weather animation for your app.<br/>
 This library is based on this <a href="https://github.com/plattysoft/Leonids">Leonids</a> library.

+If you are interested in the beta versione please pay attention to the <a href="https://github.com/MatteoBattilana/WeatherView#beta">WeatherView Beta</a> version.

 <div  align="center" width="100%">